dvorakjt/penn-bootcamp-hw-2/README.md

 ﻿# Read Me

 This repo contains source code for my personal portfolio website.
-The deployed application can be accessed [here.](https://dvorakjt.github.io/penn-bootcamp-hw-2/) The focus of this project was using Boostrap components as well as the Bootstrap grid to organize the page
+The deployed application can be accessed [here.](https://dvorakjt.github.io/penn-bootcamp-hw-2/) The focus of this project was using Bootstrap components as well as the Bootstrap grid to organize the page

 ## The About Page - Bootstrap Components
 ![About Me page screenshot](assets/aboutScreenShot.png)